Biodegradability Testing and Bioglitter®’s Independent Biodegradability Testing Results

-What is Cellulose and are all forms of Cellulose film the same?
+What is Cellulose and are all forms of ‘Cellulose’ film the same?

 Cellulose is the substance that makes up most of a plant’s cell walls.
 Since it is made by all plants, it is probably the most abundant organic compound on Earth.
 Cellulose is a biodegradable polysaccharide.
 A polysaccharide is a type of carbohydrate.

 Micro-crystalline Cellulose – is a white powder product, a refined form of cellulose usually made from wood pulp.
-Micro-crystalline cellulose is commonly used in cosmetics as a plastic free exfoliant.
-In other industries it’s used a filler or bulking agent.
+Micro-crystalline cellulose is commonly used in cosmetics as a plastic-free exfoliant.
+In other industries, it’s used a filler or bulking agent.
 Not suitable for making a flexible transparent film from which glitter can be manufactured.

-Traditional Regenerated Cellulose (Cellophane™) – Introduced in the 1930s as a transparent film used in food wraps and candy wraps.
+Regenerated Cellulose was Introduced in the 1930s as a transparent film used in food wraps and candy wraps.
 In the 1960s-1970s with the advent of lower cost and easier to handle oil derived plastic films such a polyester, polythene etc, it became less popular.
 In the US and some other countries “Cellophane” has become genericized, and is often used informally to refer to a wide variety of plastic film products, even those not made of cellulose, such as plastic wrap.
 It was assumed that traditionally regenerated cellulose, as it was based on cellulose, would have good biodegradability characteristics, however, when put to the test it was found that this form of cellulose film had very poor biodegradability performance.
 It does not pass recognised biodegradability standards, not even industrial composting standards EN13432 and ASTM D6400, the least challenging of conditions for biodegradability.
-Manufacturing a glitter based on traditional regenerated cellulose (Cellophane™), due to its poor biodegradability performance, does not meet the basis ecological requirement of Bioglitter® products, hence why we discounted this technology it in our development process.
+Manufacturing a glitter based on traditional regenerated cellulose (Cellophane™), due to its poor biodegradability performance, does not meet the basic ecological requirement of Bioglitter® products, hence why we discounted this technology it in our development process.

 1 – Plastic free, so it’s no longer a microplastic.